 All oils, greases and residues must be thoroughly cleaned and neutralized before installing the new epoxy floor.

-Case study: From epoxy to polished concrete
+Case study: From a problematic epoxy floor to polished concrete.